 The other alternative is to live in lodgings.
 This means sharing a house or flat with the householder and possibly their family.
 Advantages may include meals, utility bills and laundry, but be aware that householders in lodgings can impose their own rules, for example, restrictions on coming home late or having visitors.

 London has the highest rental prices in the UK.
 The cost of rent can vary greatly according to the standard of accommodation, the area, local transport links and proximity from central London.
-It's impossible to give exact costs, but the prices quoted in this guide are based on average rents for summer 2017 and should offer some indication.

 Deposits are returnable in full when you leave the accommodation unless the householder makes a justifiable deduction for damages or rent arrears.
 Most householders request a deposit in advance of a tenant moving into the property – usually the equivalent of four to six weeks' rent.
 Landlords require this to cover themselves against damage to property, rent arrears, and/or the possibility that you will leave outstanding bills or without adequate notice.